jarrettmeyer/webpack-demo/README.md

 ### npm run start

 Run the program.
-This will use a watch to keep the bundle up to date and refresh your browser window.
+This will create a development build of the program, and it will use a watch to keep the bundle up to date and refresh your browser window.

 ```
 $ npm run start